jimevins/glabels-qt/docs/BUILD-INSTRUCTIONS-LINUX.md

 - zlib 1.2+ Development Package

 > Even if the above library packages are installed, their corresponding development packages
 > may also need to be installed.
-Development packages are usually named somegthing like
+Development packages are usually named something like
 > libraryName-dev or libraryName-devel.

 # Cloning/Downloading